Best AI Project Management Software in 2026: Top 8 Tools Compared

 Strengths: Deep Microsoft 365 integration.
 Speaks Teams + Outlook natively.
 Backed by Microsoft's Azure OpenAI infra (data stays in the tenant).

 Limits: No AI risk detection on schedules.
 Plan generation is limited to simple task lists, not dependency-driven plans.
 Status report generation is manual.
-Separate $30/user/month license ON TOP of Project Plan 5 ($55/user/month).
-Project Online is retiring September 30, 2026 — see /blog/microsoft-project-online-end-of-life-2026 — so Copilot in Planner is the go-forward path from Microsoft.
+Separate $30/user/month license ON TOP of Planner and Project Plan 3 ($30/user/month) or Plan 5 ($55/user/month).
+The legacy Project Online Professional/Premium SKUs stopped accepting new subscriptions on October 1, 2025, and Project Online itself retires September 30, 2026 (see /blog/microsoft-project-online-end-of-life-2026), so Copilot in Planner plus Plan 3/5 is the go-forward path from Microsoft.

 3. Monday AI